-The vacant lot, building or structure shall be posted with the name, address, and twenty-four (24) hour contact phone number of the owner or local property manager.
+The vacant lot, building or structure shall be posted with the name, address, and twenty four (24) hour contact phone number of the owner or local property manager.
 The posting shall be on a form provided by the City at the time of registration.
-The posting shall be no less than eleven inches by seventeen inches and shall be of a font that is legible from the public right of way and shall contain, along with the name and twenty-four-hour contact number, the words "THIS PROPERTY MANAGED BY" and "TO REPORT PROBLEMS OR CONCERNS CALL."
-The posting shall be placed on the interior of a window facing the street to the front of the property so that it is visible from the street, or secured to the exterior of the building/structure facing the street to the front of the property is a vacant lot, the posting shall be placed on a stake of sufficient size to support the posting in a location that is visible from the street to the front of the property is a vacant lot, the posting shall be placed of and printed with weather resistant materials.
+The posting shall be no less than eleven inches by seventeen inches and shall be of a font that is legible from the public right of way and shall contain, along with the name and twenty four hour contact number, the words "THIS PROPERTY MANAGED BY" and "TO REPORT PROBLEMS OR CONCERNS CALL."
+The posting shall be placed on the interior of a window facing the street to the front of the property so that it is visible from the street, or secured to the exterior of the building/structure facing the street to the front of the property is a vacant lot, the posting shall be placed on a stake of sufficient size to support the posting in a location that is visible from the street to the front of the property is a vacant lot, the posting shall be placed on a stake of sufficient size to support the posting in a location that is visible from the street to the front of the property is a vacant lot, the posting must be constructed of and printed with weather resistant materials.